-A fired cartridge under the microscope in the lab at the National Ballistics Intelligence Service in Birmingham.
-Firing marks are visible on the bullet (Andrew Fox) At any one time, the agency is analysing issues from the emergence of the Turkish-made Zoraki gas gun as a favourite of illegal gunsmiths, to 3D-printed plastic guns, which currently pose as much of a risk to their users owing to their tendency to explode when fired.
+At any one time, the agency is analysing issues from the emergence of the Turkish-made Zoraki gas gun as a favourite of illegal gunsmiths, to 3D-printed plastic guns, which currently pose as much of a risk to their users owing to their tendency to explode when fired.

 David Thompson, deputy chief constable of West Midlands Police and the lead on gun crime for the Association of Chief Police Officers (ACPO), said: “The firearms issue is like constantly squeezing a balloon.
 You press on one part of the problem and it pops up in a different form elsewhere.

 “There has been success in recent years.
 Our firearms legislation is extremely tough and it has certainly played a role in deterrence.
 Police forces have also got much better at tackling gun crime and gathering evidence.
 That is in no small part due to work at NABIS.
 But there is no room for complacency.”